Awards and Bursaries

 This valuable support to safer mountaineering is now administered and co-ordinated by the Mountain Training trust and Plas y Brenin.
 The BMC and MCofS also support these places.

-Details of the application process for the 100 places on the 3 day courses based in Argentiere in July and the 80 places based in the Cairngorms in January are available.
-For more details click here
+For details of the application process for the 100 places on the 3 day courses based in Argentiere in July click here .
+For details of the Alpine Preparation course based at Plas y Brenin in North Wales click here.